SNStatComp/rulemanager/README.md

    data processing and validation.
 4. Be able to trace the evolution of my rules and rule sets so I can (1) give full account of my production runs, and (2) reproduce production runs.
-5. Temporarily remove a rule from a rule set so I can handle exceptional and transient data circumstances.
+5. Temporarily remove a rule from one or more rule sets so I can handle exceptional and transient data circumstances.
 This temporary removal should be documented.
-6. Temporarily update a rule in a ruleset so I can handle exceptional and transient data circumstances.
+6. Temporarily update a rule from one or more rulesets so I can handle exceptional and transient data circumstances.
 This temoporary update should be documented.

 ## Design considerations and conditions